-You deserve an attorney with longstanding experience, who routinely handles the very issues you're facing.
-Brandon Shroy has spent more than a decade as a Columbus Criminal Defense Attorney successfully representing and winning criminal cases just like yours in Columbus and throughout Ohio.
-He is experienced in representing many facets of criminal law including, drug offenses, sex offenses, theft, domestic violence, OVI/DUI cases and more.
+Facing criminal charges is difficult.
+You deserve a criminal defense attorney who is experienced, and routinely handles criminal charges like you are facing.
+Brandon Shroy has spent more than a decade as a Criminal Attorney in Columbus and throughout central Ohio.
+He is experienced in representing clients in municipal court and common pleas court including drug offenses, sex offenses, theft, domestic violence, DUI cases and more.

 FORMER PROSECUTOR WITH UNIQUE CASE INSIGHT

-As a former Prosecuting Attorney, Brandon was recruited into the private sector because of his aggressive style.
-While he now practices criminal law exclusively, he continues to provide winning strategies to your case perceiving and addressing weaknesses in the prosecution's case, which has proved an invaluable asset in his criminal defense practice.
+As a former Franklin County Prosecuting Attorney, Brandon was recruited to defend criminal cases because of his aggressive style.
+As a defense attorney he continues to provide the best strategies to your case by attacking weaknesses in police officers’ investigations.

 A TRUSTED professional WITHIN THE LEGAL COMMUNITY